 Mix 1 tsp of gooseberries powder in one glass of water.

-Does Heartburn mean a Hairy Baby?
+Does Heartburn/Acid reflux mean a Hairy Baby?

-Are you having heartburn during pregnancy?…Don’t be discouraged, because good news is your baby won’t be bald when born.
-Science has backed up belief that, the more heartburn you have during pregnancy, it is more likely that your baby will be born with a full head of hair on average.
+Don’t be discouraged because the good news is your baby won’t be bald when born.
+Science has backed up the belief that the more heartburn you have during pregnancy, the more likely your baby will be born with a full head of hair on average.

 Stay Positive and Enjoy the Experience